-Two separate non-profit organizations collaborate internationally with a shared vision of a thriving and just future for the Merasi community and their musical culture.
+Two separate non-profit organizations collaborate internationally with the intention of a thriving and just future for upcoming generations of the Merasi community and their musical culture.

-Their approach recognizes that education, preserving an Intangible Cultural Heritage, and achieving social justice for the continually disadvantaged are mutually dependent goals.
-Together, Folk Arts Rajasthan and Lok Kala Sagar Sansthan nurture capable Merasi youth in the face of obstinate hierarchical norms.
+This approach recognizes that education, preserving an Intangible Cultural Heritage, and achieving social justice for the continually disadvantaged are mutually dependent goals.

-The Jaisalmer Merasi are a community of northwestern Rajasthan (India) who carry a unique musical legacy more than 800 years old.
+The Jaisalmer Merasi are a community of northwestern Rajasthan (India) who carry a unique musical tradition more than 800 years old.
 Theirs is an Intangible Cultural Heritage as defined by UNESCO.
-However the Merasi are scorned locally as ‘Manganiyaars’ meaning beggars, derived from the verb mang-to beg.

 Offering safe access to free education along with classes and activities preserving their culture, the bonds of illiteracy & marginalization are being eradicated.